stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 ## Analog Values
 Analog values are read on Arduino pins A6 and A7.
 Running on a, Arduino with VCC of 5V, only values up to 5V can be read. __A value on A6 or A7 that exceeds the Arduino VCC will cause  damage__, so care must be taken to ensure the voltage is in a safe range.

-Values from pins A6 and A7 come into a Taranis transmitter as telemetry values A1 and A2.
+The values from pins A6 and A7 come to the transmitter with OpenTX or OpenAVRc as telemetry values A1 and A2.
 You can use either of these to read battery voltage or the output of current sensor.
 The following article explains how to input battery voltage to A2 on an Frsky receiver using a voltage divider.
 The same method can be used to read battery voltage on this receiver. [http://olex.biz/tips/lipo-voltage-monitoring-with-frsky-d-receivers-without-sensors](http://olex.biz/tips/lipo-voltage-monitoring-with-frsky-d-receivers-without-sensors).

 The values sent are 0 - 255 corresponding to 0V - 5V.
 This will need to be re-scaled to the actual voltage (or current, etc.) in the transmitter on the telemetry  configuration screen.